The Kitchen Linens Book

 The Apron Book: Making, Wearing, and Sharing a Bit of Cloth and Comfort

-THE APRON BOOK is now in its sixth printing.
+THE APRON BOOK is now in its seventh printing.

 There is no other book like The Apron Book, which celebrates the humble yet lovely apron and the spirit of the men and women who wore them, and at the same time provides the inspiration and the tools to reinvent aprons for the here and now.